AlexManev/InferenceEngine/README.md

 Student Details:
 -------------------------------------------------------------------------------------------------------------
-Aleksandar Manev	100586500
+- Aleksandar Manev	100586500
-Cameron Watts
+- Cameron Watts   	7713266

-Group Number:
+Group Number: COS30019_A02_T034

 Features / Bugs / Missings
 =============================================================================================================
 - **Truth Table**:
+    - Missing: N/A
+    - Bugs: None known.
+    - Feature: Accepts more complicated KB. (eg. a&b=>b&c)
+    - Feature: You can ask it a negation using "~". (eg. ~a)
 - **Forward Chaining**:
+    - Missing: N/A
+    - Bugs: None known.
+    - Feature: No extra features.
 - **Backwards Chaining**:
+    - Missing: N/A
+    - Bugs: None known.
+    - Feature: No extra features.
 - **Natural Language**:
+    - Missing: N/A
+    - Bugs: None known.
+    - Feature: No extra features.

 Test cases:
 =============================================================================================================